 - Welcome to Rockville Concert, May

-- Bandshell Summer Concerts, May-September
+- Bandshell Summer Concerts, May through September

-- July Fourth Fireworks, July
+- July 4th Fireworks, July

 - Coke Zero Sugar 400 NASCAR Race, August

-- Shrimp and Seafood Festival, August
+- New Smyrna Beach Shrimp & Seafood Festival, August

 - Biketoberfest® Motorcycle Rally, October